IMMM-SFA/cerf/docs/source/user_guide.rst

 Key outputs
 -----------

-The following are the outputs and their descriptions from the Pandas DataFrame that is generated when calling ``run()`` to site power plant for all states in the CONUS for all technologies:
+The following are the outputs and their descriptions from the Pandas DataFrame that is generated when calling ``run()`` to site power plant for all regions in the CONUS for all technologies:

 .. list-table::
     :header-rows: 1